 The Lewis Institute is currently running the following Action Tanks:

 Food Sol creates hubs that support both students and food entrepreneurs in growing their positive ideas and actions for the food system.
 Our lens on business and entrepreneurship frames a steady eye on food solutions that are environmentally, socially and economically sustainable simultaneously not sequentially.

-Youth Entrepreneurship Systems is educating our next generation of entrepreneurs and leaders around the globe through the ACTIVATE curriculum and programs like Babson Summer Study for high school students.
+Babson Youth Impact Lab is educating our next generation of entrepreneurs and leaders around the globe through the ACTIVATE curriculum and programs like Babson Summer Study for high school students.

 The Leonard A. Schlesinger Fund for Global Healthcare Entrepreneurship provides opportunities for Babson faculty and students to apply their entrepreneurial skills to the field of global health.
 As its first project, the fund is working with the Lancet Commission on Global Surgery on the writing of several traditional and living case studies on access to and innovations in surgical care around the world.

 Sponsored by Verizon, the IoT for Good Lab at Babson encourages the creation of social impact using IoT (Internet of Things) technology.
 The Lab convenes interdisciplinary teams of entrepreneurial thinkers, engineers, designers, artists, and liberal arts students in order to experiment with ideas and solutions for addressing the 2030 United Nations Sustainable Development Goals using the IoT; supports IoT for Good entrepreneurs working to generate social value using the IoT, integrative thinking, human centered design, innovative engineering, and creative business cases; and provides resources, seed funds, and support to initiate and launch IoT-enabled social ventures.